All Episodes

 But the day before he died, he did something that shocked me.

-Calling for a personal dialogue, wanting me to come on his show.
+He sent me a personal message calling for a personal dialogue, wanting me to come on his show.

 He said we could be gentlemen together.

-Because the last day of his life he was reaching out to have not more censorship, more conversation, more dialogue with somebody who honestly was one of his adversaries, me.
+Because the last day of his life, he was reaching out to have not more censorship, more conversation, more dialogue with somebody who honestly was one of his adversaries, me.

 And I just want to share that with the world.